Former Clemson assistant brings 14 years of Division I experience

 Prior to Clemson, Wilson was an assistant at New Mexico from 2007-09, where he tutored four All-Americans and nine NCAA participants, including Katie Coronado, who was the national runner-up in the javelin in 2008.He helped lead Bucknell to 10 Patriot League cross country and track and field team championships from 2002 to 2007.
 At Bucknell, he coached an NCAA finalist in the women's pole vault, 11 NCAA East Regional qualifiers and 25 individual Patriot League champions.

 Wilson graduated from Marist in 1998 with a degree in psychology.
 He earned a master's degree in education in 2004 from St. Francis (PA), where he began his collegiate coaching career.
 From 1998-2002, St. Francis won seven Northeast Conference team titles and Wilson coached 32 school record holders.

-Wilson competed in track and field and was a standout football player at Marist, where he was a four-year starter and was named the 1998 Marist College Sportsman of the Year.
+Wilson was a standout football player at Marist, where he was a four-year starter and was named the 1998 Marist College Sportsman of the Year.

 1 year- Dallas Rose- Indoor All-ACC, NCAA Indoor Championships in the Triple Jump.
 PR-42'7"

 -Abbey Karin- Outdoor All- ACC, NCAA Outdoor Championships in the Javelin.
 PR-172'7"

 3 years- Miller Moss- 2011 NCAA Indoor Champion & ACC Meet Record Holder in the Heptathlon.
 3x All-American, Bronze Medalist NCAA Outdoor Championships and USA National Championships in the Decathlon.
 PR-5986 Heptathlon & 7996 Decathlon